petersson90/engineering-basics/03-API and back end/05-Twitter-API 3/README.md

 ## 1. Sanity check - non-containerized stack

 The stack is not containerized yet.
 But let's make a sanity check to verify that everything is working.
-This also acts as a reminder of the previous steps on this challenge !
+This also acts as a reminder of the previous steps on this challenge!

 ### 1.a.
 Install dependencies